ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * The Agency is responsible for managing passwords/passphrases.
 * The Agency is responsible for procedures involving provisioning user passwords.
 * The Agency is responsible for terminating user sessions and rebooting workstations outside of business hours.
+* The Agency is responsible for the wording of the logon banner.

 ### Virtualisation hardening

 #### Applicability to CloudSystem

-This section is not applicable as the CloudSystem does not include servers which are not managed by Microsoft.
+This section is not applicable as the CloudSystem does not include servers.

 #### CloudSystem compliance approach

-Not Applicable.
+Not applicable.

 #### Security controls provided by the CloudSystem

-* All in scope servers are provided by Microsoft and secured in line with the controls outlined in the Microsoft Office 365 and Azure IRAP Assessments.
+Not applicable.

 #### Residual controls to be addressed by the Agency